Alex Call Player Props: Nationals vs. Reds

 - The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in MLB.

-- The Reds have a 4.85 team ERA that ranks 26th across all MLB pitching staffs.
+- The Reds' 4.84 team ERA ranks 26th across all MLB pitching staffs.

-- The Reds surrender the fifth-most home runs in baseball (153 total, 1.4 per game).
+- Reds pitchers combine to allow 156 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- In his most recent outing on Sunday against the Los Angeles Dodgers, the right-hander threw six scoreless innings while surrendering five hits.
+- The left-hander's last appearance was on Tuesday against the Chicago Cubs, when he threw 3 1/3 innings, surrendering four earned runs while giving up five hits.

-- In 20 games this season, the 25-year-old has put up an ERA of 5.31, with 6.5 strikeouts per nine innings.
-Opponents are hitting .281 against him.
+- The 24-year-old has put up an ERA of 2.35, with 9.8 strikeouts per nine innings, in 11 games this season.
+Opponents have a .196 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.